 - Be happy about the upcoming events and connected with it lots of hours in a bus, less sleep, lots of waiting, lots of recording and performance nervousness.

 19th of October we have travelled whole day in a bus to arrive to a big hotel in Dengfeng.
 This day I didn’t drink much water as I wanted to avoid toilet.
 At the end of the day I felt very drained, but also excited for the upcoming events.
-The next day there was no competition, just an open ceremony in the morning.
+The next day there was no competition, just an Open Ceremony in the morning.
 THAT WAS an unforgettable experience.

 Let me describe it for you.
 The bus took us to the Shaolin Temple.
 On the way from both sides of the road students from the local martial arts schools, meaning probably around 30 000 of them, practiced various forms of kung fu: fist forms, broadsword, straight sword, fan, whips, conditioning with sandbags and with water, jumps, tai chi and so on.

-Check the video below about street performance.
+Check the video below about this Shaolin Warrior Street Performance.

 That was not the end of our excitements.
 In the afternoon we have again visited the Shaolin Temple.
-One more time we have witnessed impressive skills of shaolin monks and students from Tagou School – the biggest kung fu academy in China.
+One more time we have witnessed impressive skills of Shaolin Monks and students from Tagou School – the biggest Kung Fu academy in China.
 Also, this performance we have recorded and made a short video about it.

 Zhengzhou International Shaolin Wushu Festival